Skip to main content

 This property fundamentally changes how you test, monitor and maintain the system.

 No classic versioning.
-When the provider updates their base model (GPT-4 → GPT-4o, Claude 2 → Claude 3), your system changes, even if you have not touched anything.
+When the provider updates their base model (GPT-4 → GPT-4o, Claude 2 → Claude 3), your system changes, even if nothing was touched on the application side.
 And you may not know about it.

 No classic debugging.
 Understanding why the model produced a particular response is not as simple as reading a stack trace.